-(Health Secrets) When you think of yoga, flexibility, relaxation and maybe meditation come to mind.
-The application of yoga as a system of healing rarely enters the Western mind.
-Despite today’s widespread reliance on Western medicine (drugs), yoga has been used for thousands of years for concerns like high blood pressure (HBP), a condition the University of Maryland Medical Center (UMMC) calls “The Silent Killer“.
+When you think of yoga, flexibility, relaxation and maybe meditation come to mind.
+Yet, the application of yoga as a system of healing rarely enters the Western mind.
+Despite today’s widespread reliance on Western medicine (drugs), yoga has been used for thousands of years for concerns like high blood pressure (HBP).
+The University of Maryland Medical Center (UMMC) calls this condition “The Silent Killer“.

-One in three Americans have high blood pressure, according to the National Heart Lung and Blood Institute.
+Sadly, one in three Americans have high blood pressure, according to the National Heart Lung and Blood Institute.
 High blood pressure (hypertension) is frequently a precursor to heart disease, the number one killer of Americans.
-Specific yoga poses are known to be beneficial exercises for high blood pressure.
+Thankfully, years of research show there are specific yoga poses that are known for helping lower high blood pressure.

 Lower the numbers

 Someone in the United States dies approximately every 33 seconds from heart disease, according to UMMC.
 The American Heart Association (AHA) recommends exercise, stress management and weight management to prevent high blood pressure, thereby lowering the risk of heart disease.
 Yoga can help with all three of these recommendations.